 We sell a Commercial Parser for the SAS language

-Depending on your situation, you may need a parser that has been thoroughly tested, which is documented and having someone to call in case you encounter any problem.
+Depending on your situation, you may need a parser that has been thoroughly tested and documented and there is someone to call in case you encounter any problems.

 We create and distribute a commercial off-the-shelf SAS parser.